Lwazi Mvovo

 In the 2010 Currie Cup tournament Lwazi Mvovo was the second highest try scorer with twelve tries.
 In the Super Rugby competition, he tied for the second highest try scorer, with six.

 In October 2010, Mvovo was selected to the South African squad of 39 players to prepare for the November tour of Europe.
-He made his Springboks debut on 20 November 2010 in the 21-17 loss to Scotland at Murrayfield.
-Mvovo scored his first international try against England, at Twickenham on Saturday 27 November 2010, in a 21-11 victory.
+He made his Springboks debut on 20 November 2010 in the 21–17 loss to Scotland at Murrayfield.
+Mvovo scored his first international try against England, at Twickenham on Saturday 27 November 2010, in a 21–11 victory.

-Mvovo made his Tri Nations debut in a 39-20 defeat against the Australia in Sydney on 23 July 2011.
+Mvovo made his Tri Nations debut in a 39–20 defeat against the Australia in Sydney on 23 July 2011.

 He then appeared against New Zealand in Wellington as number 11.
-He retired on the 4th of February 2021 at the age of 34.
+He retired on 4 February 2021 at the age of 34.